An easy lasagna that is made with fresh pasta sheets so no boiling is required. With an easy homemade meat sauce and ricotta cheese layer, too.

 • If your skillet is jam packed, be sure to bake with a baking sheet underneath, to catch any bubble-overs.

-• That said, don’t feel locked into a skillet.
-You can certainly cook the sauce and then assemble it all in another dish and bake.
-It won’t be “one-pan”, but will still be delicious
+• Don’t feel locked into a skillet for this dish.
+You can certainly cook the sauce and then assemble it all in another dish to bake it.
+It won’t be “one-pan” but it will still be delicious

 • I love the crispy bits of pasta, so I left some sticking out and uncovered.
 I suspect not everyone would be a fan though (my husband thought it was a slight flaw, rather than a feature :).
 So if you don’t want crispy pasta bits, simply trim the pasta to fit the pan (so it doesn’t stick out at the edges) and make sure it’s covered in sauce.